Skip to main content

 Share on X/Twitter

-• using the @xpack_project account
+• Utilising the @xpack_project account

-• paste the link to the Web page release
+• Paste the link to the web page release

-• click the Tweet button
+• Click the Tweet button

 Analytics